Careers at The Hathershaw College

 We already benefit from a large number of volunteers who give up a little bit of time to come to give presentations to our students, talk about the world of work or simply discuss their job, career or pathway.
 Please take a moment to watch the short introduction video above, to see how you can get involved.

 At this point do not worry about times and dates.
 We will share our menu of events and formats for being involved with all those who sign up to volunteer.
 It could be a one off, discussing the importance of managing people in a Business lesson, looking after children in Health and Social Care, policing in Sociology, using maths in your everyday work or working as a chef at a hotel.
 We’d love to build a database of contacts that different curriculum areas could look at to help bring our curriculum to life.
-You could email our Careers Leader Mr A Travis, Vice Principal, at email@example.com or contact by telephone on 0161 770 8555.
+You could email our Careers Leader Mr A Travis, Vice Principal, at firstname.lastname@example.org or contact by telephone on 0161 770 8555.
+Alternatively, you could connect with us on LinkedIn.
 We would love to hear from you!

 Information for Parents